JLu2022/eire-aiai-dairy-energy-simulator/paper.md

 Despite this progress, a gap remains between research-grade modeling workflows and software that can be readily used by non-specialist stakeholders.
 Existing approaches are often distributed across notebooks, scripts, or single-purpose analytical tools, making it difficult to combine energy estimation, PV investment appraisal, and adoption-oriented scenario analysis within one coherent workflow.
 In addition, many such tools are not designed around interactive exploration by users who may not be familiar with programming environments.

-EIRE AIAI Dairy Energy Simulator addresses this gap by integrating multiple complementary tasks—farm-energy estimation, PV financial analysis, and PV adoption scenario modeling—within a single interactive Python-based software system.
+EIRE AIAI Dairy Energy Simulator addresses this gap by integrating multiple complementary tasks, i.e. farm-energy estimation, PV financial analysis, and PV adoption scenario modeling, i.e. within a single interactive Python-based software system.
 Rather than replacing detailed research workflows, the software provides a unified, reusable, and dairy-farm-specific interface through which non-specialist users can move from baseline energy estimation to investment and adoption analysis within one coherent graphical environment.

 # Software design